canonical/netplan/doc/examples.md

       link: enp0s25
 ```

 Then libvirtd would be configured to use this bridge by adding the following content to a new XML file under `/etc/libvirtd/qemu/networks/`.
-The name of the bridge in the &lt;bridge&gt; tag as well as in &lt;name&gt; need to match the name of the bridge device configured using netplan:
+The name of the bridge in the &lt;bridge&gt; tag as well as in &lt;name&gt; need to match the name of the bridge device configured using Netplan:

 ```xml
 <network>